All About Refuse and Recyclable Material Collectors

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-Is There Going to be Demand for Refuse and Recyclable Material Collectors?
+Job Opportunities for Refuse and Recyclable Material Collectors

 In 2016, there was an estimated number of 136,000 jobs in the United States for Refuse and Recyclable Material Collector.
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 17,900 new jobs for Refuse and Recyclable Material Collector by 2026.
-The BLS estimates 18,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 18,900 job openings in this field each year.

 The states with the most job growth for Refuse & Recyclable Material Collector are Utah, Missouri, and Georgia.
 Watch out if you plan on working in Alaska, Tennessee, or New Jersey.
 These states have the worst job growth for this type of profession.